northernpaws/rythm/README.md

   * ~~[ ] In Revision 3, see if we can switch to SDMMC2 to enable both QSPI 1 and 2 simultaneously to expose one over the connector.~~
   * [x] *Or connect PG6 (`QUADSPI_BK1_NCS`) to connector, connect QUADSPI1 to connector, and provide a bootloader toggle that allows the carrier to indicate it should use carrier select pin.*
+  * [ ] Determine values of remaining unspecified resistors and capacitors.
+  * [ ] Calculate ideal HSE oscillator for the STM32H750.
+  * [ ] Finish BOM selection for crystal, some resistors and capacitors.

 ### Notes